Expert Probate Attorneys Serving Fort Walton Beach, FL

 Probate is essentially a process to “prove” the estate and will rightfully belong to those who are entitled to it.
 It will also prove who the creditors are, whose accounts belong to who, and resolve any objections that may be filed from heirs who contest or dispute the items in the estate.
 Once a personal representative or executor is chosen, they will be the sole person who will handle all these items.

-How is a Will Probated?
+How Is A Will Probated?

-- “Holographic will”: It is handwritten, signed, dated, and an entirely written document that is then looked at by someone familiar with the descendants writing to prove that it’s in fact true.
-There are no present witnesses and this is secondary to a lawyer’s will.
+A handwritten, signed, dated, and entirely written document that is then looked at by someone familiar with the descendants' writing to prove that it’s true.
+There are no present witnesses and this is secondary to a lawyer's will.

 Probate law can be complex and demand many different difficult scenarios.
 Our Fort Walton Beach probate lawyer knows how to handle the legal probate process.
 We have the skilled, professional experience needed when your loved one passes and you are not sure what to do.
 Contact us today and we can discuss what your options are.